awdemos/awdemos/kubernetes/Deterministic_builds.md

 What are deterministic and reproducible builds?

 A deterministic build is a build that always produces the same output, given the same inputs.
-A reproducible build is a build that can be reproduced on different machines, with different environments.
+A reproducible build is a build that can be reproduced on different machines, with different environments, see (https://en.wikipedia.org/wiki/Software_build).

+In my opinion, container images in the current year should always be built to be deterministic to the bit level.

 How can I build deterministic and reproducible images with nerdctl and BuildKit?